-The Asian Symposium on Healthcare Without Borders – August 1-3, 2017 in Hiroshima, Japan»
+The 7th Asian Symposium on Healthcare Without Borders – Saturday and Sunday, June 22-23, 2019 in Hiroshima, Japan»

-We welcome you to join us in Hiroshima, Japan for the Asian Symposium on Healthcare Without Borders, which will be held jointly with the International Conference on Advancing the Life Sciences and Public Health Awareness (ALPHA) and the Asian Conference on Urban Planning and Sustainable Cities (UP-City).
+We welcome you to join us in Hiroshima, Japan on Saturday and Sunday, June 22-23, 2019 for the 7th Asian Symposium on Healthcare Without Borders, which will be held jointly with the International Conference on Advancing the Life Sciences and Public Health Awareness (ALPHA).

 While life expectancy across the board is increasing, traditional health metrics, such as infant mortality rate and infectious disease rate remain constant reminders of our need to be vigilant and address the sharp health care disparities underlying Asian nations as well as the diverse challenges they face.